 To register go to: https://naisa.ca/ties-registration/

-New Adventures in Sound Art (NAISA), The Canadian Electroacoustic Community (CEC), and the Canadian Music Centre (CMC) are pleased to announce the 10th edition of the Toronto International Electroacoustic Symposium (TIES), and delighted to welcome multifaceted artist John Oswald as Keynote Speaker this year.
-Governor General award-winning and prolific media artist, composer and saxophonist, John Oswald is known for his famous Plunderphonics recordings among a host of other engaging and original projects.
+New Adventures in Sound Art (NAISA), the Canadian Electroacoustic Community (CEC,) and the Canadian Music Centre (CMC) are pleased to announce the 11th edition of the Toronto International Electroacoustic Symposium (TIES), and are delighted to welcome Quebec sound artist Chantal Dumas as Keynote Speaker this year.
+Dumas is a highly respected sound artist who explores the medium of sound through the production of audio fiction and docufiction, sound installation, composition and sound design.

-The symposium will take place in Toronto from 10–13 August 2016 at Geary Lane and at the Canadian Music Centre.
+The symposium will take place in Toronto from 9–12 August 2017 in Toronto’s historic Distillery District.